mockoon/mockoon.com/content/docs/latest/data-buckets/using-data-buckets.md

 ## Referencing in a route response

-A data buckets can also be directly linked to a route response.
+A data bucket can also be directly linked to a route response.
 Linking a data bucket will serve the generated data bucket content "as-is".

 To link a data bucket to a route response, choose "Data" in the body selector and select your data bucket.